minagishl/react-piano-roll/docs/EXAMPLES.md

 # Usage Examples

-This document provides comprehensive examples for using react-piano-roll.
+This document provides comprehensive examples for using @minagishl/react-piano-roll.

 ## Table of Contents